danovia/Hebrew-punctuator2/Data-preparation/wikipedia-embeddings/README.md

     - It should create the files:
       - `wiki.he-morph.fasttext.skipgram-model.vec`
       - `wiki.he-morph.fasttext.CBOW-model.vec`
-    - Those files are your embddings, enjoy!
+    - Those files are your embddings, choose one of them and enjoy!

 # Citing
 - Based on **[wordembedding-hebrew by liorshk](https://github.com/liorshk/wordembedding-hebrew)**.
-- Uses **[HebDepParser](https://www.cs.bgu.ac.il/~yoavg/software/hebparsers/hebdepparser/)** by Yoav Goldberg, certain files where editted for parallel run, see them in ./hebdeparser/hebdepparser_editted_files .
+- Uses **[HebDepParser](https://www.cs.bgu.ac.il/~yoavg/software/hebparsers/hebdepparser/)** by Yoav Goldberg, certain files where editted for parallel run, see them in `./hebdeparser-dir/hebdepparser_editted_files` .